BeyzaZengin1/End-to-End-Sales-Customer-Product-Analysis-with-SQL-and-Power-BI/README.md

 # 📊 Online Retail Analytics | SQL & Power BI Project

+## 💡 Key Highlights

+* Built an end-to-end SQL data pipeline for retail analytics
+* Cleaned and transformed raw transactional data using advanced SQL techniques
+* Identified key business drivers using Pareto and segmentation analysis
+* Designed an interactive Power BI dashboard for decision-making

 ## 📌 Project Overview

 This project performs an end-to-end analysis of an online retail dataset using SQL, followed by visualization in Power BI.